-Call for Papers – 1st INFRASTRUCTURE Workshop
+Call for Contributions – 1st INFRASTRUCTURE Workshop

 Over the past two decades, the cloud computing paradigm and its evolutions have become dominant—sometimes even treated as a utility service.
 This success stems from the ability of cloud systems to abstract complex computing infrastructures into manageable, higher-level “resources.”